Dre Campbell Farm

 13 Natural Ways to Get Rid of ThripsPicture via www.pthorticulture.com

-Thrips are all-rounders, as they will suck the juice from leaves, flowers, and fruits.
+Thrips are all-rounders, as they suck the juice from leaves, flowers, and fruits.
 If you notice that your plants have silvery speckling, streaks, or small white patches, these critters may be present.

 17. Whiteflies